SabineWren/Quiver/README.md

 GameEvent: "PLAYER_LOGIN"
 Loads one table from SavedVariables used exclusively by the module.
 Called exactly once, even for disabled modules.
-Second table holds state for one customizable frame { W, H, X, Y }.
-Mutate the frame metadata to set default values.

 OnSavedVariablesPersist
 unit -> table